jeremytammik/tbc/a/1856_aec_hack.md

 Q: Any API access to Shared Views available?

 A: Again, check out the release notes and let us know what you find out.
-For example, I do see an entry saying 'Shared View: Provided an easy way to share 3D views in Revit.'
+For example, I do see an entry saying, *Shared View: Provided an easy way to share 3D views in Revit*.

 ####<a name="3"></a> IFC 21.1 Released

-Also on Twiter, Angel Velez [@avelezsosa](https://twitter.com/avelezsosa) [announced](https://twitter.com/avelezsosa/status/1281601656828960769) that IFC 21.1 came out:
+Also on Twitter, Angel Velez [@avelezsosa](https://twitter.com/avelezsosa) [announced](https://twitter.com/avelezsosa/status/1281601656828960769) that IFC 21.1 came out:

 [#Autodesk #Revit #IFC v21.1 is now available in the Autodesk App Store](https://apps.autodesk.com/RVT/en/Detail/Index?id=7265544480016320144&appLang=en&os=Win64)